software-students-spring2025/4-containers-feature_not_bug/README.md

 git clone https://github.com/software-students-spring2025/4-containers-feature_not_bug.git
 cd path_to_your_repo_copy
  ```
-2. Run the Machine Learning Client:
+2. Open one terminal to run the Machine Learning Client:

 ```bash
 cd machine-learning-client
 pipenv install
 pipenv run python app.py
 ```
-This starts the ML service on http://localhost:5001.
+This starts the ML service on http://localhost:4999.

-3. Run the Web App:
+3. Open a second terminal to run the Web App:

 ```bash
 cd web-app